"It is good people who make good places." Black Beauty

 A long, long time ago in a pasture far away….

 Even with a family heritage of poets and writers, I never thought I’d ever be one.
-There just didn’t seem to be time left in raising three very active girls.
+I was too busy having fun raising three very active girls.

 Born near Columbus Ohio, but raised on a remote farm in New Berlin, Wisconsin, my parents made a bold move by packing up our farmhouse and six kids (four brothers and sister) and leaving the mountainous snowdrifts in Wisconsin to towering palm trees in Largo, Florida.
 Talk about cultural shock.
 I grew up wearing cowboy hats and boots to …

 … fake eyelashes and high-heels in the Miss Largo Pageant.